The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 Yeah, just looking at the audio soundbite roster here for a second.

-I'm just looking for examples here of Mrs. Clinton telling us full full full force what she's going to do.
+I'm just looking for examples here of Mrs. Clinton telling us full force what she's going to do.

-Um the same thing with the Brett Girl in Obama when it comes to raising taxes, growing government.
+And the same thing with the Brett Girl and Obama when it comes to raising taxes, growing government.

-Look at the things that Charlie Wrangle has got a one trillion dollar tax increase planned.
+Look at the things that Charlie Wrangell has got a $1 trillion tax increase planned.

 He needs a Democrat president to do it.